 R401-4.
 Authority for Program Approval and Mission Alignment.

 4.2.
-An institution may not establish the following without Board of Regents approval:
+An institution may not establish the following without Board of Higher Education approval:

 4.2.1.
 A branch, extension center, college, or professional school;